roman-milk/roman-milk.github.io/teacher-is-mistaken.md

+===

-  ****** Teacher Is Mistaken Ch.
-08 ****** byStoryTeller07© She felt the catch pushed onto the loop, and heard it snap shut on her collar.
+She felt the catch pushed onto the loop, and heard it snap shut on her collar.
 It was her slave collar, displaying her new slave name, for all to see.

   A drastic change was washing over her, from head to toe.
 It was as though she were being bathed in warm cleansing water.
 She felt as though she were being reborn.
 She now had a master, a man who owned her, to look after her, to control her.
 She no longer had to think about life and its troubles; she had a wonderful master to decide everything, to make all decisions for her.